HerodotusDev/offchain-evm-headers-processor/README.md

 ```bash
 make setup
 ```
-Next times, you will need to activate the virtual environment by doing
+After that and every time you get back to the repo, you will need to activate the virtual environment by doing:

 ```bash
 source venv/bin/activate